Mobility Post Transition

 Travelling to the EU for work

 There will be visa-free travel for business and leisure purposes: 90 days in any 180 day period, but paid activities will be restricted.
-Local employment laws could apply, a work permit may be necessary, and there may be requirements on professional qualifications.
+Local employment laws will apply, a work permit may be necessary, and there may be requirements on professional qualifications (as the post-Brexit trade deal has ended the mutual recognition of professional qualifications), depending on the specific EU member state requirements.

 In most cases, short-term business visitors can attend meetings in an EU country under visa-free travel.
 However, they will have to check for each country they do business in, which activities are allowed before they start carrying out work.
 These could include research, training, trade fairs and exhibitions, sales, purchasing, after-sales services, tourism, translation and interpretation.